-&lt;sup>4 Studylogic Western Europe Coffee Consumption Panel Data, 2019 coming years, driven by the continued trend towards health consciousness, awareness of environmentally-friendly practices and demand for sustainability.
-According to the NCA, 66% of coffee drinking consumers state: "it is important to limit my caffeine intake".
+Swiss Water decaffeinates coffees without the use of chemicals.
+Management believes that the Swiss Water® Process is the world's only third-party 100% chemical free water process for coffee decaffeination.
+Management anticipates that the market for chemical free decaffeination will continue to grow in the coming years, driven by the continued trend towards health consciousness, awareness of environmentally-friendly practices and demand for sustainability.
+According to the NCA, 61% of coffee drinking consumers state: "it is important to limit my caffeine intake".
 Consumer awareness of health-related issues is increasing the appreciation for food safety, food provenance and healthier or "better for you" food options.
-Demand for organic coffee continues to grow and is the most broadly purchased certification: 43% of consumers say they are much more likely to buy coffee that is Certified Organic, and 49% of consumers say they're more likely to buy coffee if it is grown in an environmentally sustainable way.
+Demand for organic coffee continues to grow and it is the most broadly purchased certification.
+44% of consumers say they are much more likely to buy coffee that is Certified Organic, and 53% of consumers say they're more likely to buy coffee if it is grown in an environmentally sustainable way.
+A lawsuit has been filed in the US against five large brands for false or deceptive labeling of products due to a quantifiable presence of methylene chloride levels in their decaffeinated coffees.
+A